Boss Engira Bhaskaran

 Boss Engira Bhaskaran is a 2010 Indian Tamil-language romantic comedy film written and directed by M. Rajesh.
 The film stars Arya, Nayanthara and Santhanam, with Subbu Panchu, Chitra Lakshmanan, Rajendran, Ashvin Raja, Vijayalakshmi and Lakshmy Ramakrishnan in supporting roles.
-It revolves around the title character, a happy-go-lucky man, who is unemployed and lives an easygoing life, neglecting his career and future.
+It revolves around an unemployed man who lives an easygoing life, neglecting his career and future.
 When he meets a woman with whom he falls in love, he decides to change his lifestyle, to marry her eventually.

 Boss Engira Bhaskaran was produced by K. S. Sreenivasan and features music scored by Yuvan Shankar Raja, editing handled by Vivek Harshan and cinematography by Sakthi Saravanan.
 The film, shot between December 2009 and August 2010, was released on 10 September 2010 and became commercially successful.
 It was remade in Kannada as Parijatha (2011).

 Plot

 Bhaskaran "Boss" is a happy-go-lucky youth in Kumbakonam who is yet to complete his B. A. Degree, writing arrear examinations for years.
 His only friend, Nallathambi, owns a saloon which he received as a dowry for marrying a woman who was two months pregnant.
 Boss, during an arrear examination, happens to meet Chandrika, a lecturer and instantly gets attracted to her, though she disapproves of him because he attempted to copy during an examination she was invigilating.

 Boss lives with his widowed mother Sivakami, elder brother Saravanan, and younger sister Nithya, a college student.
 When Saravanan falls in love with, and marries Nandhini, Boss discovers that Nandhini's younger sister is Chandrika.
 Though Chandrika is older than him, he wishes to marry her.
 He proposes to her and she mocks him but he remains resolute.
 When he approaches her family for the alliance, his unemployment is repeatedly mentioned, rankling him, so he leaves his house to prove himself.

 Boss faces many obstacles in his path to prove himself.
 He is insulted by Chandrika's father, Shanmugasundaram, and does not even have a place to live.
 After many difficulties, Boss, with the support of Nallathambi, establishes a tutorial centre for Class X students.
 Nallathambi gets money from Velpandi, a local don, who signs an agreement that if his son Paalpandi does not pass the examination, he will take Nallathambi's property and make him work in his cow dung place.